What is the digital footprint you leave online?

 What is a digital footprint?

-2. A passive digital footprint is what gets collected without warning.
-Websites apply “cookies” whenever you enter them.
-They may track how many times you’ve visited them, your primary device, or what your IP was when you opened them.
+A passive digital footprint is the data collected without the person knowing.
+This type of footprint depends on the cookies* that are used whenever you enter a website.
+They may track how many times you’ve visited them, your primary device, your IP, biometric and geolocation data.

 Digital footprint examples

-Posting on social media seems like a pretty obvious way to leave a footprint, but there are many different ways you are leaving traces of yourself online.
+Posting on social media seems like a pretty obvious way to leave a footprint, but there are many different ways you can leave traces of yourself online.
 Here are some examples of digital footprints that are so common you might have never thought about them.

 Subscriptions